MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-class-teams-edu.md

 ROBOTS: NOINDEX, NOFOLLOW
 ---

-# Recommended methods and best practices for creating class teams for secure classroom use
+# Recommended methods and best practices for creating class teams

 Microsoft Teams for Education offers [specific team types](https://support.office.com/article/choose-a-team-type-to-collaborate-in-microsoft-teams-0a971053-d640-4555-9fd7-f785c2b99e67) for educational use.
 The [Class team type](https://support.office.com/article/create-a-class-team-in-microsoft-teams-fae422eb-58b7-4431-9ff2-a4b9b6ae7c5b) is designed for classroom use and comes with specific features that support classroom needs including: